Welcome

 Well, this is the first Wednesday since July, 2006 that I am not playing at Cordavi with Kopaja (Kevin

-be closing soon, so we're looking for a new place to call our weekly home.
-For now, I am somewhat
+closing soon, so we're looking for a new place to call our weekly home.
+For now, I am somewhat content

-content to have a few nights off.
-And there's much to be preparing for in my newfound spare time. in
+to have a few nights off.
+And there's much to be preparing for in my newfound spare time. in the next

-the next months are two shows with Brad Moranz, two shows with the New Music Collective (on
+months are two shows with Brad Moranz, two shows with the New Music Collective (on back to back

-back to back nights), a concert with Frank Duvall, a concert with Kevin Hackler, a concert with the
+nights), a concert with Frank Duvall, a concert with Kevin Hackler, a concert with the Illuminati/Outro,

 October 1, 2007

-the Savannah Jazz Orchestra featuring Vincent Herring.
-Vincent's a killing player and we all had a lot
+Savannah Jazz Orchestra featuring Vincent Herring.
+Vincent's a killing player and we all had a lot of fun.

-of fun.
-Savannah's a beautiful city with a vibrant art scene, but I haven't seen much of the music
+Savannah's a beautiful city with a vibrant art scene, but I haven't seen much of the music scene beyond

-the Claudia Quintet.
-This band is the future in my opinion and I'm excited to be a part of the reason
+Claudia Quintet.
+This band is the future in my opinion and I'm excited to be a part of the reason they're

 newmusiccollective.org for more info.